GregFee/Program-Numpy/README.md

 # Program-Numpy

 Assignment for Programming Data Analysis - An Investigation into the numpy.random package.
+The package generates random numbers that then enables you to work with the numeric data.

 # Contents